wwriter/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Readability.
 Detection of mistakes.
 Writing explicit `virtual`, `override`, or `final` is self-documenting and enables the compiler to catch mismatch of types and/or names between base and derived classes.
 However, writing more than one of these three is both redundant and a potential source of errors.

 Use `virtual` only when declaring a new virtual function.
 Use `override` only when declaring an overrider.
 Use `final` only when declaring an final overrider.
+If a base class destructor is declared `virtual`, derived class destructors should neither be declared `virtual` nor `override`.

 ##### Example, bad